munificent/game-programming-patterns/book/bytecode.markdown

 ### A stack machine

+To execute a complex nested expression, you start with the innermost subexpressions.
+You calculate those and the results flow outward as arguments to the expressions that contain them until eventually the whole expression has been evaluated.

-The Interpreter pattern handles parameters and subexpressions by explicitly wiring them together as a tree of nested objects, but we want the speed of a flat list of instructions.
-To do that, we need to make the data flow that brings parameters to the callsite that needs them implicit in the structure of the code.
+The Interpreter pattern models this explicitly as a tree of nested objects, but we want the speed of a flat list of instructions.
+We still need to ensure results from subexpressions flow to the right surrounding expressions.
+But, since our data is flattened, we'll have to use the *order* of the instructions to control that.
 We'll do it the same way your CPU does: <span name="stack-machine">with a stack</span>.

 <aside name="stack-machine">